Science of Reading Badge Rubric

 Reviewers look for and record:

-• Evidence in professional learning of opportunities for teachers to internalize, plan, and/or rehearse lessons or portions of lessons with a focus on implementation that aligns with the science of reading research.
+• Evidence in the professional learning of opportunities for teachers to internalize, plan, and/or rehearse lessons or portions of lessons with a focus on implementation that aligns with the science of reading research.

-• Evidence in professional learning of opportunities for teachers to understand the importance of student practice, what sufficient student practice looks/sounds like, and where student practice occurs within HQIM units and lessons, as well as any supplemental materials (e.g., letter-sound cards, word cards, white boards, student workbooks, decodable readers, fluency passages).
+• Evidence in the professional learning of opportunities for teachers to understand the importance of student practice, what sufficient student practice looks/sounds like, and where student practice occurs within HQIM units and lessons, as well as any supplemental materials (e.g., letter-sound cards, word cards, white boards, student workbooks, decodable readers, fluency passages).

 2 points: